 3100B Aquatic Microbiology: lecture 2 hours, lab 3 hours, R.G.
 Brown, J. Novitsky.
-Previous knowledge of microbiology is not necessary for this class; however, enrolment is limited to students in the Marine Biology Honours Program.
-The main emphasis of this class is on the interactions of microbes and aquatic plants and animals including nutrition, disease, and immunization.
-The latter part of the class considers the role of microorganisms in nutrient availability and productivity in aquatic environments.
+Previous knowledge of microbiology is not necessary for this bass; however, enrolment is limited to students in the Marine Biology onours Program.
+The main emphasis of this class is on the interactions of icrobes and aquatic plants and animals including nutrition, disease, and munization.
+The latter part of the class considers the role of ficroorganisms in nutrient availability and productivity in aquatic twironments.

-3111B Microbial Activities in Nature: lecture 2 hours, lab 3 hours, R. Brown.
-Prerequisites: Biology 2100A/B and Chemistry 240 or Biology 2110 or 2015.
+3111B Microbial Activities in Nature: lecture 2 hours, lab 3 hours, R. hown.
+Prerequisites: Biology 2100A/B and Chemistry 240 or Biology 2110 2015.
 The format is lectures and laboratory exercises.
-Microorganisms play a far more important role in nature than their small size would suggest.
-To illustrate this, the following topics are considered at the cellular and molecular levels: epiphytic microorganisms of plants and animals.
-Koch's postulates, protective mechanisms of plants and animals, the function of microbes in ruminants and the rhizospere, nitrogen fixation and the mineralization of organic matter including, petroleum.
+Microorganisms ay a far more important role in nature than their small size would suggest. o illustrate this, the following topics are considered at the cellular and olecular levels: epiphytic microorganisms of plants and animals.
+Koch's ostulates, protective mechanisms of plants and animals, the function of crobes in ruminants and the rhizospere, nitrogen fixation and the ineralization of organic matter including petroleum.

-3114A Introduction to Virology: (Microbiology Dept.).
+114A Introduction to Virology: (Microbiology Dept.).